fdegir/infra-workshop/openstack/README.md

 # Introduction <a name="introduction"></a>

+This guide contains information about installing **OpenStack** using Kolla-Ansible and basic usage of OpenStack with OpenStack Client and Horizon Dashboard.
+The version we are going to install is the latest released version of OpenStack, **Rocky**.

+Information in this guide is based on official Kolla-Ansible documentation and adapted for the purposes of this workshop.
+[1]

+All the commands listed on this guide must be executed on jumphost unless otherwise is noted.

 # OpenStack Installation <a name="openstack-installation"></a>

-This guide contains information about installing **OpenStack Rocky** using Kolla-Ansible.
-Almost everything in this guide is taken from official Kolla-Ansible documentation and adapted for the purposes of this workshop.
-[1]

-All the commands listed on this guide must be executed on Jumphost unless otherwise is noted.
+This section covers the details to install and configure Kolla-Ansible, install OpenStack, and prepare it for the initial use.

 ## Install and Configure Kolla-Ansible <a name="install-configure-kolla-ansible"></a>